 Illuminating the meaning behind these powerful ideas helps people pay closer attention to how they eat, what they buy and where their responsibility begins for creating a healthier, safer food system.

-WE ONCE ASKED A SITH GENERATION FARMER to explain her definition of sustainability.
+WE ONCE ASKED A SIXTH GENERATION FARMER to explain her definition of sustainability.
 Her answer was a single word: survivability.
 Whatever practices she adopted on her farm had to make economic sense for both her and her family.

 The challenge we face in re-imagining our food system begins by taking into account that farms not only feed us, but they provide livelihoods, sometimes for entire communities.
 Can we develop new principles and practices that are good for farmers, for consumers and also good for the environment?